What is the Next Step After Biometrics for Canada Visa?

 How Do I Know If My Visa Application is Still Active?

-You can check if your visa application is active by logging into your IRCC online account.
-If your status shows updates like “in progress” or “under review,” it means your file is being processed.
-You may also receive emails from IRCC confirming updates.
-Always check your inbox and spam folder regularly to stay informed.
+You can check your visa application status by logging into your IRCC online account.
+If it shows statuses like “In progress” or “Under review,” your application is still being processed.
+You may also receive email updates from IRCC, so check your inbox and spam folder regularly.

 Will I Be Called for an Interview After Biometrics?